Arminsbss/AdventureWorks-SQL-database/Documentation.md

 3. **Self-Referencing:** Learn about self-referencing relationships where a table relates to itself, which is useful for representing hierarchical data, such as Employee Supervisors.

-**Refer to the detailed documentation within this repository to gain a deep understanding of the AdventureWorks database's schema and table relationships.**